This vegan pepperoni is smoky, spicy and entirely delicious. It’s perfect on sandwiches and makes the ideal topping for pizza.

 - ⅓ cup Canola Oil (80ml)

 - 1 Tablespoon Maple Syrup

 - 1 teaspoon Liquid Smoke

 - Add the vital wheat gluten, nutritional yeast, smoked paprika, onion powder, garlic powder and red pepper flakes to a mixing bowl and mix together.

-- Add the vegetable stock, canola oil, tamari, tomato paste, maple syrup, liquid smoke and dijon mustard to a bowl and whisk together and then add to the dry ingredients and mix into a thick dough.
+- Add the vegetable stock, canola oil, tamari, tomato paste, maple syrup, liquid smoke and dijon mustard to a bowl or measuring jug and whisk together and then add to the dry ingredients and mix into a thick dough.

 - Knead the dough for 2 minutes until it feels firm to the touch.
 Break it into two pieces and form it into two sausage shaped logs.
 It won’t be perfect at all, but just press it into the shape the best you can.